 One of Quicket’s key objectives is to bring ticketing technology into parts of Africa that have very fragmented payment landscapes.
-We are thus incredibly proud to have been selected as one of Webber Wentzel’s #Ignite10 legal incubation program winners which will help us realise our goal of becoming a truly pan-African self-managed ticketing solution.
+We are thus incredibly proud to have been selected as one of Webber Wentzel’s #Ignite10 Legal Incubation Program Winners (we know it’s a mouthful but it’s a mouthful we’re extremely proud of) which will help us realise our goal of becoming a truly pan-African self-managed ticketing solution.

-To celebrate 150 years in business, and with an aim at helping shape the future, Webber Wentzel launched the program to support entrepreneurs as a key driver of South Africa’s economy and work to drive the growth of these selected high-impact entrepreneurs that are disrupting their respective industries.
+To celebrate 150 years in business, and with an aim at helping shape the future, Webber Wentzel launched the program to support entrepreneurs as a key driver of South Africa’s economy while also working to drive the growth of the selected high-impact entrepreneurs that are helping to disrupt their respective industries for the better.

 “Specifically, we're excited about this group of 10 companies because of what they're doing to change their industries and what they're likely to do, the scalability of their businesses, their promise, and also their particular founders.
 We really like each of them, we think they're going to do great things and we’re very excited for the opportunity to partner with them, drive their growth and support their futures.” - Aalia Manie (Project Lead & Partner at Webber Wentzel)

 Director & Co-Founder at Quicket, James Tagg, joined two of the other winners - JP Kloppers (CEO of BrandsEye) and Tiaan Van Der Spuy (CEO of Leaply) - along with Webber Wentzel’s Project Lead & Partner, Aalia Manie, and Partner at Knife Capital and #Ignite10 Panellist, Andrea Bohmert in the #ClassicBusiness panel on Classic 1027.